hams71/Spark_Streaming/README.md

 ### Executing the Program
 - Before starting, check that the folders inside the **data** folder are empty (CSV, Parquet, JSON, Checkpoints folder) once that is checked.
-- Run the **main.py** file and that will generate the data in JSON.
+- Run **main.py** file and that will generate the data in JSON.
-- Run the **Task_1** it will consume the JSON files from JSON folder and then will write data in CSV format to the CSV folder.
+- Run **Task_1** it will consume the JSON files from JSON folder and then will write data in CSV format to the CSV folder.
-- Run the **Task_2** it will consume the CSV files from the CSV folder and write the in Parquet format to parquet folder.
+- Run **Task_2** it will consume the CSV files from the CSV folder and write the in Parquet format to parquet folder.
 - Note the order of execution does not matter if you run Task_2 before Task_1 it will just wait for the files to come.

 ---

 ### Task_1
-- We use Spark Streaming to read the data from JSON folder and do some tranformation from nested to flat.
+- We use Spark Streaming to read the data from JSON folder and do some tranformation.
 - The schema looks something like.
     - Analytics
       - Clicks